devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

    - call: self.dependencies_baz # will install dependencies from section "dependencies_baz" of this assistant

 ``if``, ``else``
   conditional dependency installation.
-For more info on conditions, see "Run section" below TODO.
+For more info on conditions, see "Run section" below `Run`_.
 For example:

 .. code:: yaml